How to Stir Up Business When It’s Slow

 Network, Network, Network

 There’s a saying in business that it’s not what you know, it’s who you know.
 And if you’ve ever done any sales, you know it’s much easier to sell to someone who’s been introduced to you by a mutual friend or acquaintance.

 Some professions in the past relied on face-to-face networking for business development.
-But as long as the pandemic is still raging, those face-to-face events have all either been cancelled or moved online.
-Which means you might need to adjust your tactics to more online approaches, including spending more time cultivating connections through social media.
+But as long as the pandemic is still raging, those face-to-face events have all either been canceled or moved online.
+This means you might need to adjust your tactics to more online approaches, including spending more time cultivating connections through social media.

 If your business is in a slump and any of these ideas appeal to you, Thankz can help.
 We can match you with highly qualified freelancers and remote workers who can help you market your business better than ever before.
 Sign up as an employer or try our concierge service where we deliver a curated list of candidates to your inbox.

 11693 San Vicente Blvd, Ste #182, Los Angeles, CA 90049, USA